FelixKratz/SketchyBar/README.md

 * Performance friendly
 * No accessibility permissions needed
-* As many widgets as you like at any of the three positions: left, center, right
+* Fully scriptable
+* Highly configurable
+* Supports drawing native macOS menu bar applications
+* Powerful event system (items can subscribe to many system events)
 * Popup Menus
-* Associate widgets to certain displays or spaces, to show specific information on the relevant screens/displays
-* The widgets are highly customizable with settings for different fonts, colors, icon paddings, label paddings, etc. for each individual element
-* Display items from the default menu bar and configure them in sketchybar
-* Draw arbitrary graphs in the bar with external data provider scripts that push the data into the graph
-* Overlay as many graphs as wanted, like system cpu usage and user cpu usage in one figure
-* Individual refresh frequencies for each widget
-* Let items subscribe to system events (e.g. space changed, etc.) for their refresh action
-* Create custom events and trigger them externaly
-* "click" events for the widgets, where a script can be specified to run on a mouse click
-* Offset the bar from its original location, rounded corners and background blur
+* Mouse Support
+* Many visual features
-* Batch configuration messages for easy configuration
+* Support for graphs
+* Per display and per space individualization

 The configuration of the bar takes place in a confiuration file where almost everything can be configured.
-Bascially, the bar itself is a rectangle that can hold arbitrarily many *items*, which can be configured to do awesome stuff.
+Basically, the bar itself is a rectangle that can hold arbitrarily many *items*, which can be configured to do awesome stuff.
 An *item* will occupy a space in the bar and can be equipped to show an *icon* and a *label*.
 The *icon* and *label* can be changed through
 *scripts* that can be attached to the *item*.
 It is also possible to *subscribe* an *item* to certain *events* for their *script* execution action, which makes very powerful items possible.
-Additionally, an *item* can be assigned a *click_script*, which executes on a mouse click.
 Furthermore, an *item* can be assigned to mission control spaces or displays, such that they only show on a certain space or display, which makes multi-desktop configuration of the bar possible and opens the possibility to create individualized bar configuration on a per display and per space level.
 These simple ingredients make *items* almost endlessly customizable and can be used to display arbitrary information and perform useful actions.
 For some examples see my sketchybarrc and